Midnight-Truckin/Teo-Webpage/README.md

-Creating my first Personal Webpage
+Creating my first Personal Webpage that contains 3 pages of html and using CSS and Javascript